cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

 4. Click Next to navigate to the controls menu
 5. Click `Start Futurerestore`

-If you experience any issues during the Process, look in the <router-link to="/futurerestore-help">FutureRestore help page</router-link>, if you still can't find a solution, ask in the #genius-bar thread on the r/jailbreak [Discord Server](https://discord.gg/9apvC4C3CC).
+If you experience any issues during the Process, look in the <router-link to="/futurerestore-help">FutureRestore help page</router-link>, if you still can't find a solution, ask in the #genius-bar forum on the r/jailbreak [Discord Server](https://discord.gg/9apvC4C3CC).